jameslnewell/redux-formo/README.md

   - if the promise resolves a FSA error, the `error` property will be set and the form will not be marked as `submitted`
 - in all other cases, the form will be marked as `submitted`

+##### .filterOnChange : Boolean

+Whether a field should be filtered when the field value changes.

+Optional.
+Defaults to `true`.

+##### .validateOnChange : Boolean

+Whether a field should be validated when the field value changes.

+Optional.
+Defaults to `true`.

 ##### .filterOnBlur : Boolean

 Whether a field should be filtered when the field loses focus.